nuremics/nuremics-labs/README.md

         # </> Write file </>
 ```

-Even though **Procs** are not intended to be executed independently by end-users, it is important to emphasize that they are still designed to run _out of the box_.
+Even though **Procs** are not intended to be executed independently by end-users, they are still designed with the possibility to run _out of the box_.
 This allows developers to easily execute them during the development phase or when implementing dedicated unit tests for a specific **Proc**.
+In such cases, it is important to set `set_inputs=True` when instantiating the **Proc**, to explicitly inform the **NUREMICS®** framework that the inputs are being provided manually, outside of any workflow context.

 ```python
 import attrs